monikac24/monika-OIB-SIP-Datasci-task3-car-prediction/README.md

 ### Key Activities :
 1.Data Collection and Processing:
-a.
-Loading and examining the dataset to understand its structure. b.Checking for missing values and handling them appropriately.
+a) Loading and examining the dataset to understand its structure.
+b) Checking for missing values and handling them appropriately.
-c.
-Encoding categorical variables to numerical values for model compatibility.
+c) Encoding categorical variables to numerical values for model compatibility.

 2. Splitting the Data:
 a.
 Separating the dataset into features (X) and target variable (Y).